Everything you should know about ranking in Position Zero.

-The purpose of featured snippets is to provide users with immediate access to the information they are seeking, without the need to click through to a specific website.
+These are designed to help searchers get quick answers, without the need to click through to a specific website.
 By presenting a concise and direct answer, Google aims to enhance the overall user experience and provide valuable information quickly.
+But don’t worry—users still click through in droves.

 For businesses and websites, being featured in a Google snippet can have numerous benefits.
 Firstly, it increases brand exposure by placing the website's content at the top of the search results, making it more visible to users.
 This enhanced visibility can lead to increased traffic and potential conversions.